project-gemmi/gemmi/docs/mol.rst

 =================

 The mmCIF format (more formally: PDBx/mmCIF) became the primary format used by the wwPDB.
-The format uses the CIF 1.1 syntax and a semantics as described by the PDBx/mmCIF DDL2 dictionary.
+The format uses the CIF 1.1 syntax with semantics described by the PDBx/mmCIF DDL2 dictionary.

 While this section may clarify a few things, you do not need to read it to work with mmCIF files.